-As a mother of six boys, I've had my share of experience with open wound care.
+As a mother of six boys, I've had my share of experience caring for open wounds.

-In any case, when one of these kind of injuries arise, my basic objectives are the same.
-I want to reduce any bleeding, disinfect the affected area, promote healing, and minimize any scarring.
+When one of these types of injuries arise, my basic objectives are the same.
+I want to reduce any bleeding, cleanse the affected area, promote healing, and minimize any scarring.

 I also want to do what I can to calm down the person needing care -- especially if dealing with a younger child.
 (Lavender and the blend Peace & Calming serve this purpose well.)

 The incidents I've experienced needing open wound care typically begin with some kind of first aid for bleeding.
-Here I basically follow what would be standard first aid for cuts.
+Here, I basically follow standard first aid for cuts.
 I use a compress to reduce the bleeding.